-We tested management's calculation of the amount of the Italian tax asset which is dependent upon the value of policyholder policies at the year-end and the tax rate specified in the tax regulations.
+We tested management's calculation of the amount of the Italian tax asset which is dependent upon the value of policyholder policies at the year-end and the tax rate specified in the Italian tax regulations.

-We considered management's assessment of the recoverability of the tax prepayment by reference to various recovery mechanisms available to the company, focusing on the financial position of the other group companies from which the asset can be recovered in the event of the other recovery mechanisms not being available.
+We considered management's assessment of the recoverability of the tax prepayment by reference to various recovery mechanisms available to the company, including focusing on the financial position of the other group companies from which the asset can be recovered in the event of full recovery not being achieved from taxation amounts due to the Italian tax authorities.